-If you find yourself asking 'What states are ferrets legal in?' you should know that the vast majority of states allow ferret ownership.
+If you ask, 'What states are ferrets legal in?' you should know that most states allow ferret ownership.
 In fact, 48 out of the 50 states allow ferret ownership.
-In some states (such as Georgia and Illinois) it is legal to own a ferret but breeding ferrets requires a license.
+In some states (such as Georgia and Illinois), it is legal to own a ferret, but breeding ferrets requires a license.
 Some states that allow ferrets have jurisdictions that ban ferrets within city or county limits.

-There are only two states that ban ferret ownership.
+There are only two states along with the District of Columbia that ban ferret ownership.
 These states are California and Hawaii.
 It is illegal for ferrets to be sold in pet shops or adopted.
-It is even illegal to bring your ferret with you if you move to California or Hawaii from another state.
+It is also illegal to bring your ferret with you if you move to California or Hawaii from another state.

 Owning a ferret as a pet was made illegal in California in 1933.
 Over the years, many ferret lovers have lobbied the state legislature to make ferrets legal to own.
 However, the legislature has not budged on its stance for nearly 100 years.

 In addition to the two states that ban ferret ownership, several cities and counties ban ferret ownership.
-The two most notable jurisdictions that ban ferrets are New York City and Washington D.C.
-The state of New York does allow ferret ownership, so ferret owners could keep their pets as long as they live outside of the five boroughs.
+New York City and Washington D.C. are the two most notable jurisdictions that ban ferrets.
+The state of New York allows ferret ownership, so ferret owners could keep their pets as long as they live outside the five boroughs.

 There are various reasons for ferret bans.
 As previously mentioned, Hawaii has banned ferret ownership due to fears of the animals spreading rabies to the state.
 California has banned ferrets due to the havoc that escaped ferrets (being effective predators) can wreak upon native wildlife.
 Other jurisdictions have banned ferret ownership because ferrets have a reputation for biting people if handled incorrectly or exposed to strangers.
 Some jurisdictions have banned ferret ownership due to a combination of these factors.